content-left-bg.png

 For new applications, complete the following steps:

-Step 1 - record the outcome of the student’s eligibility assessment.
+Step 1 – complete and record the outcome of the student’s eligibility assessment.

 Where eligibility is: